1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 3.4.
 Voting.

 3.4.1.
 Each Individual member of MARP shall be entitled to one vote on any matter submitted to a vote of members.
-Student members shall not have voting rights.
+Student and Retired members shall not have voting rights.

 3.4.2.
 Any Individual member who has failed to pay the applicable dues at the time of any meeting of members or the date by which ballots are sent from the Association shall not be entitled to vote.
 Unless applicable law requires otherwise, any action approved by the affirmative vote of a majority of the members entitled to vote at a meeting at which a quorum is present shall be the acts of the members.
 Proxy voting shall not be permitted.

 3.6.
 Notice.
 Written notice of the time and place of the Annual Meeting of Members shall be mailed or provided electronically at least thirty (30) days in advance of the meeting, and of special meetings of members at least fifteen (15) days in advance but not more than sixty (60) days after receipt of appropriate written request (unless a longer period of notice is required by applicable law).
 The notice of all special meetings of members shall state the general nature of the business to be transacted.
-Any written notice shall be delivered personally, electronically, by mail or by publication in the MARP Magazine or other journal distributed to members generally.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, postage prepaid, addressed to a member at such member's most recent address according to the records of MARP.
+Any written notice shall be delivered personally, electronically, or by mail.
+If mailed or provided electronically, such notice shall be deemed to be delivered as addressed to a member at such member’s most recent address according to the records of MARP.

 3.7.
 Quorum.
 One hundred (100) percent of members entitled to vote who are present, in person, by written ballot, or through electronic methods, at any meeting of members shall constitute a quorum for the transaction of business at any meeting of members, unless a greater proportion is required by applicable law, by the Articles of Incorporation or by these Bylaws.